Defiant N. Korea leader says he will complete nuke program

 France’s Foreign Ministry said in a statement that the country is ready to work on tougher U.N. and EU measures to convince Pyongyang that there is no interest in an escalation, and to bring it to the negotiating table.

-Friday’s launch followed North Korea’s sixth and most powerful nuclear test on Sept.
-3 in what it described as a detonation of a thermonuclear weapon built for its developmental intercontinental ballistic missiles.
+Friday’s launch followed North Korea’s sixth nuclear test on Sept.
+3 in what it described as a detonation of a thermonuclear weapon built for its developmental ICBMs.

-The North flight tested its Hwasong-14 ICBMs twice in July and analysts say the missiles could potentially reach deep into the U.S. mainland when perfected.

 While some experts believe North Korea would need to conduct more tests to confirm Hwasong-12’s accuracy and reliability, Kim Jong Un’s latest comments indicate the country would soon move toward mass producing the missiles for operational deployment, said Kim Dong-yub, an analyst at Seoul’s Institute for Far Eastern Studies.
 He also said that the North is likely planning similar test launches of its Hwasong-14 ICBM.